d4n3sh/thedaneshproject/content/posts/2009-07-30-hot-to-restart-nfs-in-aix.md

   - 889963655

 ---
-Here&#8217;s a quick guide to start, stop the NFS service in AIX.
+Here's a quick guide to start, stop the NFS service in AIX.

 To stop the NFS service run,